FFede0/RL4CC/config_files/README.md

 can be used to represent a scenario where episodes last 1 hour each and a new agent decision is taken every 10 seconds.

+**Important note:** these parameters should be set even in a non-episodic environment.
+Use `max_time` to represent the Environment horizon.

 ### Ray `Algorithm` configuration file